 In Washington, the U.S. State Department Monday expressed concern about reports that people campaigning for a 'no' vote have been arrested.

-A spokeswoman said the United Sates is deeply troubled by reports that at least one individual was beaten during his arrest.
+Spokeswoman Marie Harf said the United States is deeply troubled by reports that at least one individual was beaten during his arrest.

 Egyptians living abroad already have voted on the new constitution.